jecandone/JC-SWTOR-Tools/README.md

 **<h3>Armor Import (FQN)</h3>**

-Allows for armor import by looking up FQN values.
-Some armor pieces have part of their name in the FQN value (ie the havoc squad armor, shae vizla armor, satele shan armor, etc), but others do not.
-If the armor you're searching for doesn't appear likely the FQN name and the in-game name are different, and the FQN name would need to be looked up manually at Jedipedia).
-If after a game update, an armor does not appear (since the file holding all the info for the FQN names and related values needs to be updated manually), then the other Armor Import section can be used by looking up the ModelID and the ColorSCheme.
+Allows for armor import by looking up either in-game (English) name values or by FQN values (if set in "Global Settings").
+Note that many armor values have been translated from their FQN name to their in game name, but there are still armor pieces that have not been.
+If searching for an armor piece by the in-game name and it does not appear as one of the options, searching for it by the FQN name will most likely find it.

 **<h3>Save Texture Files</h3>**